What is “ablative laser”?

 Redness swelling and itching are anticipated as part of your skin recovers from the trauma of the laser.
 Occasionally the redness symptoms (erythema) can be prolonged but resolves in time.
 Aggravation of previously undiagnosed skin conditions, such as rosacea, can contribute to the prolonged erythema.

 As with any procedure that involves damaging the skin barrier, infection is an uncommon but important risk.
-Skin infections can result from bacteria, cold sores and even fungal sources.
-Thankfully, these types of infections are very rare and your Doctor may prescribe prophylactic medication to further decrease this risk during the recovery phase of your treatment.
+Skin infections can result from bacteria, cold sores and event fungal sources.
+Thankfully, these types of infections are very rare.

 Hyperpigmentation (darkening of the skin) and much less commonly Hypopigmentation (lightening of the skin) can occur.
 The ablative laser system we utilise here at the Manse Clinic is highly adjustable and therefore allows us to reduce these risks through tailoring the device to your skin type.
-Additionally, your Doctor may recommend that you apply a skin lightening cream before and/or after your session in order to further reduce risks of pigmentation issues.
+Additionally, your practitioner may recommend that you apply a skin lightening cream prior to and or after your session in order to further reduce risks of pigmentation issues.

 Individual risks will differ dependant on skin type, medical history and treatment paradigm.
-Your Doctor will discuss all the risks and potential side effects of the recommended treatment during your consultation.
+Your practitioner will discuss all the risks and potential side effects of the recommended treatment during your consultation.

 How many treatments will i need?